 7) Pledge to stay committed

 It’s so easy to lose your focus and to slip from the exercise routine when you are not working and having fun.
 It’s easy to get swept up into other peoples, lack of a better term, laziness or eating habits when you are traveling with others.
 I find keeping an exercise journal or calendar can help keep myself in check.
 I also will just straight up tell people what my plan for working out for the day is.
 By saying your workout routine out loud, you have set yourself up for accountability and no one likes to fail.
 Who knows you may even end up with a workout partner…which leads me into my last tip.

 8) Invite your friends and take pictures

 What’s more fun than doing something alone?
 Doing something together of course!
-Invite.
-The worst thing you might hear is no. Don’t let someone’s judgement of your routine defer you from maintaining a healthy lifestyle.
+Invite others to join you.
+The worst thing you might hear is no. Don’t let someone’s judgment of your routine defer you from maintaining a healthy lifestyle.
 Often naysayers or judgey mcjudgey’s are just jealous of your commitment and are actually upset with themselves internally.
-I’m not saying workout to make your friends jealous or upset, but do so to maybe motivate and inspire.
-This at least provides an opportunity for you and them to burn some extra calories from the previous late nights indulgence.
+I’m not saying workout to make your friends jealous or upset but do so to maybe motivate and inspire.
+This at least provides an opportunity for you and them to burn some extra calories from the previous late-night indulgences.
 And if they are so willing, take pictures, laugh, have fun and enjoy the moment and each other.
 This is what life’s really all about!